sina5/Enron-Emails/README.md

 A preview HTML file ("enron_mail - preview.html") is also included in the main folder.
 However, some Jupyter cell outputs are cleared in the HTML file for better viewing experience.

+**Please note that Github preview does not show the interactive visualization in this notebook and it should be run locally.**

 ## Running the tests

 After installing Jyputer notebook, using a command line, change the working directory to location of the folder enclosing "enron_mail.ipynb".
 Then type: